 4. Health Insurance

-All residents in Germany are mandated by law to have a proper government-approved health insurance.
-Therefore, once you arrive in Germany, you will be required to get a health insurance to extend your temporary visa to a residence permit.
+All residents in Germany are mandated by law to have proper government-approved health insurance.
+Therefore, once you arrive in Germany, you will be required to get health insurance to extend your temporary visa to a residence permit.
 There are public health insurance (also called statutory health insurance) or a private health insurance.
 If you are a student under 30, you will qualify for a public health insurance.
 Health insurance is a vast topic in itself, but the main difference between public and private health insurance is: public insurance is cashless.
 This means the public insurance company will directly pay the doctor/hospital, but under private insurance, you have to pay the doctor and then claim from the insurance company.

-You might also be required to have a proper travel insurance (also called incoming insurance) which provides temporary insurance for the duration between you arrive in Germany and until you get your German health insurance after enrolment in the university.
-Even if you are not required by the German Embassy to have one, a travel insurance is always recommended.
+You might also be required to have proper travel insurance (also called incoming insurance) which provides temporary insurance for the duration between you arrive in Germany and until you get your German health insurance after enrolment in the university.
+Even if you are not required by the German Embassy to have one, travel insurance is always recommended.

 Deutsche Bank does not provide service for health insurance.
 So you are supposed to get a travel insurance before leaving and a proper health insurance one yourself once you arrive in Germany.

 Fintiba provides a package called Fintiba Plus which also provides insurance.
-Currently, they offer a €110 cashback if you use Fintiba plus service and qualify for a public insurance.
+Currently, they offer a €110 cashback if you use Fintiba plus service and qualify for public insurance.
 With Fintiba plus, you will get a blocked account + health insurance + travel insurance.
 The health insurance is provided by DAK (public insurance) or MAWISTA (private insurance), depending on which you qualify.

 Blocked account Process Comparison